Looking for sponsors?

 link to website

 The Ely Folk Weekend is an established traditional music festival based under canvas.
 The event takes place during the second weekend in July each year.
-It is already widely publicised relaunched itself in 2002 after taking a year out.
+It is widely publicised.
 The festival is fortunate to be based so close to the historic City of Ely with its famous Cathedral and collection of mediaeval buildings, and takes advantage of this by putting on additional events in the City centre.
 Tel.: 01353614164.
 Address: 4 Willow Walk, Ely, Cambs.
 CB7 4AT.
 E-mail: info@elyfolk.co.uk

 link to website